 People need to be trained in the use of video conferencing; this takes time and money.

 May not be a substitute for "being there"

 People are more productive when they are physically in the same space.
-Video conferencing might not be suitable for all types of meetings.
-Specialized events such as workshops, seminars and the like are better if conducted face-to-face.
+Video conferencing might not be suitable for all types of meetings as specialized events such as workshops and seminars are better when conducted face-to-face.

 Availability of facilities

-The more popular video conferencing becomes, the more likely that video-conferencing facilities in an organization will be booked up.
+The more popular video conferencing becomes, the more likely that video-conferencing facilities in an organization will be booked.
 A good balance of availability and use means that video conferencing can deliver good value for money.